boostercloud/booster/CONTRIBUTING.md

 Make sure that you describe your change thoroughly in the PR body, adding references for any related issues and links to any resource that helps clarifying the intent and goals of the change.

 When you submit a PR to the Booster repository:
 * Unit and integration tests will be automatically run.
-PRs non passing tests will be closed.
+PRs with non-passing tests will be closed.
 * If tests pass, your code will be reviewed by at least two people from the core team.
 Clarifications or improvements might be asked, and they reserve the right to close any PR that do not meet the project quality standards, goals or philosophy, so it's always a good idea to discuss your plans in an issue or the Spectrum channel before commiting to significant changes.
 * Code must be mergeable and all conflicts solved before merging it.